-Welcome.
-I'm Beth Terry, an accountant from Oakland, Calif.
+I'm Beth Terry, an accountant living in Greenbelt, MD (by way of the San Francisco Bay Area).
 In 2007, I unexpectedly found myself an activist, author, and public speaker after learning about the devastating effects of plastic pollution and my own plastic footprint.
 This site has evolved from a simple blog (formerly known as "Fake Plastic Fish") to a comprehensive resource on plastic-free living.
 Please explore, join a challenge, ask questions, subscribe.
 Together, we can change the world.

 Recent Blog Posts